 Third, invest in yourself especially your health.
 It is said that all our dreams, sacrifices, aspirations and any form of preparations are useless if you do not have a healthy body and sound mind.
 Thus, keeping a healthy lifestyle and being cautious with what we put in and eat is very important as this impacts our overall well-being.
 Be an active participant of your own growth and develop the skills necessary for you to achieve your goals.

 Lastly, evaluate yourself and reward yourself.
-To avoid feelings of being burned out, you must pause once in a while to re-assess how far you’ve come from where you started.
-It is also beneficial that you reward yourself of something you can enjoy.
+To avoid feelings of being burned out, you must pause once in a while to reassess how far you’ve come from where you started.
+It is also beneficial that you reward yourself with something you can enjoy.
 May it be a trip or anything that delights your spirit and gives you satisfaction.